-Funding is coming from a variety of public sources and also includes a major private fundraising campaign which is already underway.
-For those interested in more information on the park or who want to make a donation toward the park, call 352-4079 or visit www.crpark.org.
+Funding is coming from a variety of public sources and also includes a major private fundraising campaign, which has already raised over \$5 million.
+For those interested in more information on the park or who want to make a donation toward the park, call 513-352-4079 or visit www.cincinnati-oh.gov/cityparks.